Aug 8, 2020 | Uncategorized

 This is where some of the problems start.
 Though they aren’t really problems, they are kind of annoying.

-The php.ini file is a PHP configuration file that is a way to inform the PHP server of certain settings you may want to override from default.
+The php.ini file is a PHP configuration file that lets you override certain settings from the default.

-You can for example change the memory allowed to be used by PHP – which is my most common use for it – or changing the max upload size of files.
+You can, for example, change the memory PHP is allowed to use, which is my most common use for it, or change the maximum upload size.

 The configuration file (php.ini) is read when PHP starts up.
 For the server module versions of PHP, this happens only once when the webserver is started.
 For the CGI and CLI versions, it happens on every invocation.